adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

       };
 	}

-Then the calling application checks that `addClass` is defined before referencing it:
+Then the calling application checks that `addClass()` is defined before referencing it:

   if(addClass) {
     addClass(el, 'thing');
   }

-The application is blissfully unaware that it only runs in browsers supporting `classList`.
+The application is blissfully unaware that it only runs in browsers supporting `classList()`.
 Those using Internet Explorer 9 and below get the degraded experience and that's okay.
-If you want to support Internet Explorer 9, add a fork:
+If you want to support Internet Explorer 9, add a fork like this:

 	var addClass;

 	// Use isHostMethod
 	if(document.documentElement.classList.add) {
     addClass = function(el, className) {
       return el.classList.add(className);
     };
 	} else if(typeof html.className === "string") {
     addClass = function(el, className) {
       var re;
       if (!el.className) {
         el.className = className;
       } else {
         re = new RegExp('(^|\\s)' + className + '(\\s|$)');
         if (!re.test(el.className)) {
           el.className += ' ' + className;
         }
       }
     }
 	}

 This implementation supports almost every browser and the application didn't need to change.
-In future you can remove this fork once the number of visitors diminishes to a suitable level.
+In future you can remove this fork once the number of visitors diminishes to a suitable level—something only you can determine.

-That is something only you can determine.
 Either way, users get a working experience, proving that a library never needs to drop browser support, at least not in the traditional sense.

 ## Summary

-Progressive Enhancement puts users first.
-Misunderstanding the application of Progressive Enhancement puts users last.
+Progressive enhancement puts users first.
+Misunderstanding the application of progressive enhancement puts users last.

-Progressive Enhancement is not more work, it's less work.
+Progressive enhancement is not more work, it's less work.
 We don't have to endlessly play catch up with browsers.
 We don't have to give users a broken experience.

 Instead we can write backwards compatible and future proof code that creates robust and inclusive experiences for everyone.